sintaxi/harp/README.md

 ### Features

   - **asset pipeline** - built-in asset pipeline for seamlessly serving of [jade](http://jade-lang.com/) and [less](http://lesscss.org/) files.
+  - **layouts and partials** - the beloved layout/partial templating paradigm you know and love.
   - **global variables** - specify global variables to be available in all your templates.
   - **selected state** - a `current` object is available in all your templates for determining the current page.
   - **traverse filesystem** - iterate over your filesystem to easily generate things like an html5 cache manifest file.